henzelsalomaoOAAM/Gincana-EM7/README.md

 ## Diário de bordo: (data a confirmar)

 ## Filantrópicas
 ## Culturais
 ## Produções Artísticas
 ## Conhecimentos Gerais
 ## Provas Esportivas
 ## Provas Extras e Surpresas

+For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+### Jekyll Themes

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/henzelsalomaoOAAM/Gincana-EM7/settings/pages).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### Support or Contact

+Having trouble with Pages?
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.